 Shower curtain ideas

-We’ve sourced 10 shower curtain ideas that will not only do the job they're designed for, but will add texture and color to your bathroom ideas.
+We’ve sourced 10 shower curtain ideas that will not only do the job they're designed for, but will add texture and color to your walk-in shower ideas.

 1. Create interest with a unique design